BrandonDell/readmeproject/README.md

     ## Questions

-    If you would like to reference my GitHub account please click on <undefined>
+    If you would like to reference my GitHub profile please click on https://github.com/bd

-    If you have any further questions please feel free to email me at <bdell@gmail.com>
+    If you have any further questions please feel free to email me at bd